 It is embossed I & L. M. HELLMAN – ST. LOUIS.
 MO

 A listing in the St Louis city directory for them in 1868 –

 Hellman I. & L.M.
 (Louis M. Hellman), importers of wines, brandies and gins, and rectifiers for whisky.
 112 Pine st

 I also found a reference to L. M. Hellman swearing and allegiance to the U.S. Government and the state of Missouri in 1865, so he must of been a Confederate solider.

-What a gorgeous square!
+Matt, what a gorgeous square!
 I love the shoulder form and pattern.
 This sure rings a bell with me too.
 Though I have not seen this square before, I am familiar with the Hellman name.
-Various Hellman’s are listed in early St. Louis directories including Hellman & Myers (1863) and I & L Hellman (1864-1881) who marketed rye, bourbon and other alcoholic products.
-Here is what I can offer:
+Various Hellman’s are listed in early St. Louis directories including Hellman & Myers (1863) and I & L Hellman (1864-1881) who marketed rye, bourbon and other spirits.
+They also had embossed bitters.

 Examples found during the excavation of the riverboat Twilight which sank near Orrick, Missouri in 1865.

 The Carlyn Ring and Bill Ham listing in Bitters Bottles Supplement is as follows:

 H 79 HELLMAN’S CONGRESS BITTERS